-Every employee plays a key role in avoiding exposure and limiting infection!
+Every employee plays a KEY role in avoiding exposure and limiting infection.
+Together, we can support the health and well-being of our entire campus community.

-KEEPING MT.
-SAC EMPLOYEES SAFE
+KEEPING EMPLOYEES SAFE

 Mt.
 SAC is taking every precaution to ensure our workplaces are safe.
-The District is following federal and county health and safety guidelines as well as guidance from our state and local governments.
+The District is following federal and county health and safety guidelines, as well as guidance from our state and local governments.
 We have implemented practices for disinfection and social distancing, among others, and will continue to modify these practices as the situation changes.

-In order to continue keeping our workplace safe and healthy, the following has been implemented by the District:
+In order to continue keeping our workplace safe and healthy, the following policies and procedures have been implemented by the District.

-- Employees who are coming to campus must self-check daily for any symptoms of COVID-19 and perform a temperature check prior to leaving home and entering the workplace. - Telecommuting will continue for workers not assigned on-campus work. - Schedules may be modified to allow for required social distancing.
-On campus employees will be working with their immediate manager to ensure campus social distancing protocols are followed to help limit the number of people they are exposed to while on campus. - Informational signage is posted throughout campus related to current safety measures and requirements in place related to COVID-19.
+- Before coming to campus, employees must selfcheck daily for any symptoms of COVID-19 and perform a temperature check prior to leaving home and entering the workplace. - Telecommuting will continue for workers who are not assigned on-campus work. - Schedules may be modified to allow for required social distancing.
+On-campus employees will be working with their immediate manager to ensure campus social distancing protocols are followed to help limit the number of people they are exposed to while on campus. - Informational signage is posted throughout campus related to current safety measures and requirements in place related to COVID-19.
 Signs may be updated as the healthcare crisis changes. - Common areas and frequently touched surfaces are disinfected throughout the day in high use areas. - Disinfecting supplies (e.g., disinfecting wipes) will be available for employee use.
-Employees are encouraged to disinfect their workspaces throughout the workday. - Hand sanitizer, soap, and paper towels will be readily available in all restrooms and hand sanitizer and disinfecting wipes will be available throughout campus office areas. - HVAC systems have been inspected and ventilation has been increased, where possible.
+Employees are encouraged to disinfect their workspaces throughout the workday. - Hand sanitizer, soap, and paper towels will be readily available in all restrooms and hand sanitizer and disinfecting wipes will be available throughout campus office areas. - HVAC systems have been inspected and ventilation has been increased, where possible. - Signage with social distancing reminders are installed in areas where lines may occur.